dynatrace-oss/DynatraceDashboardPowerups/README.md

 ![puzzle](Assets/clickPuzzlePiece.png)
 ![pin](Assets/pinExtension.png)

-3. The icon will change from gray to blue when active
+3. The icon will change from gray to blue when active (and purple when the extension has updated)

 ![inactive](Assets/inactive.png)
 ![active](Assets/active.png)